usnistgov/ARIAC_docs/docs/tutorials/tutorial_7.rst

     if __name__ == '__main__':
         main()

 The purpose of this tutorial is to pick and place a tray onto an agv.
-The node starts by looping through recieved orders until a kitting order is found.
+The node starts by looping through received orders until a kitting order is found.
 Then, :python:`interface.floor_robot_pick_and_place_tray` is called with the parameters being the tray id and the AGV number from the order.
 Inside of :python:`interface.floor_robot_pick_and_place_tray`, the trays found on kitting stations 1 and 2 are looped through until the correct one is found.
 When it is found, the station and pose of the tray is saved.
 The robot then moves to the station where the tray was found.
 If the robot is not already using the tray gripper, the gripper is changed.
 The gripper orientation is then set to match the tray rotation and the robot moves directly above the tray.
 The robot then slowly moves down until the tray is attached and moves up.
 After the tray is attached, the pose of the AGV is obtained and the robot moves above the AGV, matching theAGV tray orientation.
 The robot then moves down to the AGV tray, releases the tray, and locks the tray onto the AGV.
 Finally, the robot moves up.